Chapter 8. Collections and Enumerators

 definitions used during the proxy-/stub-building process and makes

-statement in IDL.
+heavy use of the cpp_quote statement in IDL.
 [1] Whenever you have a custom enumeration interface, insert code like

 this at the bottom of the IDL file, and all will be right with the